Turkey Coloring Contest Winners

-The Cass County Conservation Board’s annual Turkey Coloring Contest Winners Announced!
-The contest was held between Kindergarten Students in Cass County and 1st, 2nd and 3rd place was awarded in each class!
-The contest is sponsored by the Cass County Environmental Education Committee and The National Wild Turkey Federation.
-Thank you to all the students who entered!
+The Cass County Conservation Board’s annual Turkey Coloring Contest Winners have been announced, and the contest was held between Kindergarten Students in Cass County.
+First, second and third places were awarded in each class.
+Pictured are the Griswold and CAM School winners.

 Get email notifications on {{subject}} daily!